15 Simple Things Parents Can Talk About with Their Children Struggling with Masturbation and Pornography

 Moral:

-Parents are a child’s first teachers and spiritual guides.
-When a son or daughter struggles with pornography or masturbation, it’s essential for parents to respond with love, wisdom, and biblical truth rather than fear or shame.
-This chapter offers simple, practical conversation points to help parents guide their children toward healing, freedom, and trust in God.
+Parents are a child's first teachers and spiritual guides.
+When a son or daughter struggles with pornography or masturbation, it is essential for parents to address the issue with love, wisdom, and biblical truth.
+This chapter offers 15 simple and practical conversation points to help parents engage their children, providing guidance and support without judgment.

 Do This Now